 Recall that s^2 is an unbiased estimator of σ^2 , and so $\hat{\sigma}^2$ derived using maximum likelihood is actually a biased estimator of σ^2 .
 It would consistently generate values that underestimate σ^2 because n is greater than n - 1.
-For cases like this one where bias is known, most analysts would use a bias-corrected version of the maximum likelihood estimator (i.e., n - 1 rather than n in the denominator).
+For cases like this one where bias is known, it is common to use a bias-corrected version of the maximum likelihood estimator (i.e., n - 1 rather than n in the denominator).